One-on-One Meetups with Our Specialists

 Connecticut Small Business Development Center

-From The CT Small Business Development Center they have a team of 19 Business Advisors with expertise covering a variety of topics including small business lending, entrepreneurship, technology innovation, exporting, market strategy, and more.
+The Connecticut Small Business Development Center is affiliated with UConn’s School of Business and has a team of 19 Business Advisors with expertise covering a variety of topics including small business lending, entrepreneurship, technology innovation, exporting, market strategy, and more.
 A consultation includes: Business Planning, Product Development for value-added goods, Marketing and Sales, Raising Capital, Grant Assistance namely with applying to DoAg grants, Financial Analysis, Cash Flow Management, and more!
-To sign up fill out the form Here.
+To sign up fill out the form here.
 For more info contact: ctsbdc@uconn.edu | 877-723-2828